 With the deep contrast and rich colors, you definitely get that signature Zeiss lens pop.
 Here is a sample using my advanced animal eye detection system called ‘Focus Peaking.’

 Zeiss lenses have a unique contrast profile where blacks and mids are pushed down a little deeper, which really makes the images come alive.
-They also typically use fewer elements which help with some of the tonal structure and color.
-But now, after owning many Zeiss lenses, I think the look mostly comes from the way they do their contrast. – More on this later.
+They also typically use fewer elements, which helps with some of the tonal structure and color.
+But now, after owning many Zeiss lenses, I think the look mostly comes from how they handle contrast. – More on this later.

 Build Quality